 Social Studies teacher Mrs. Mary Lawson taught seven years at Jackson and nine years at Marshall Elementary School.
-She enjoys gardening and ceramics.
+She enjoys gardening and

-The school nurse, Mrs. Eve Arnett, will be here on Mondays, Wednesdays, and Fridays only, "so don't get sick on Tuesdays and Thursdays," jokes Mrs. Arnett, who will be at Marshall on those days.
+The school nurse, Mrs. Eve Arnett, will be here on Mondays, Wednesdays, and Fridays only, "so don't get sick on Tuesdays and Thursdays,' jokes Mrs. Arnett, who will be at Marshall on those days.
 She was Jackson's school nurse for 17 years.

 Also from Jackson is Mr. Larry Szczechowski (Ski) who will be a permanent substitute.
+He

-He is currently subbing for Mrs. Linda Nullens while she is on maternity leave.
+Linda Nullens while she is on maternity leave.
 Ski is Riley's assistant football coach and the head track coach.